opensovereigncloud/libvirt-provider/docs/architecture/components.md

 The resource manager serves as a manager of sources (described below) and provides unified interface for tracking, allocating, and managing host resources.
 It utilizes sources to get the current state of all managed machines, updates resource assignments, and more.
 It ensures that resource usage is accurately reflected and that new VMs can only be created if sufficient resources are available, helping to prevent overcommitment of resources (overcommitment of CPUs is supported) and maintain system stability.

-Resource manager-specific features can be found [here](../usage/features.md#resource-manager-related) and its configuration flags are described [here](../usage/usage.md#resource-manager).
+Resource manager-specific features are described in the [features guide](../usage/features.md#resource-manager-related), and its configuration flags are documented under [resource manager](../usage/usage.md#resource-manager) in the usage guide.

 ### Sources